ss-abramchuk/OpenVPNAdapter/README.md

     self.providerManager = managers?.first ??
 NETunnelProviderManager()
 }
 ```
 The next step is to provide VPN settings to the instance of [`NETunnelProviderManager`](https://developer.apple.com/documentation/networkextension/netunnelprovidermanager).
-Setup the [`NETunnelProviderProtocol`](https://developer.apple.com/documentation/networkextension/netunnelproviderprotocol) object with appropriate values and save it to preferences.
+Setup the [`NETunnelProviderProtocol`](https://developer.apple.com/documentation/networkextension/netunnelproviderprotocol) object with appropriate values and save it in preferences.

 ```swift
 self.providerManager?.loadFromPreferences(completionHandler: { (error) in